deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 ...Check on the attackers.

-Julian prowled back to Baton Guy.
-His left arm was bent in several unnatural directions and he was totally unconscious.
+Julian limped back to Axe Guy, willing his foot not to fall apart.
+The bastard was totally unconscious, but still breathing with blood leaking from his nose.
 Not a threat.

-Axe Guy wasn’t moving.
-Shit, he wasn’t *breathing;* his neck was twisted the wrong way.
+Baton Guy wasn’t moving.
+Shit, he wasn’t *breathing;* the side of his head was dented inward.

 Oh.